Genesis-Embodied-AI/Genesis/README.md

 ## License and Acknowledgment
 The Genesis source code is licensed under Apache 2.0.
 The development of Genesis won't be possible without these amazing open-source projects:
-- [Taichi](https://github.com/taichi-dev/taichi) for providing a cross-platform compute backend
+- [Taichi](https://github.com/taichi-dev/taichi): for providing a high-performance cross-platform compute backend.
+Kudos to all the members providing technical support from taichi!
 - [FluidLab](https://github.com/zhouxian/FluidLab) for providing a reference MPM solver implementation
 - [SPH_Taichi](https://github.com/erizmr/SPH_Taichi) for providing a reference SPH solver implementation
 - [MuJoCo](https://github.com/google-deepmind/mujoco) and [Brax](https://github.com/google/brax) for providing reference for rigid body dynamics